wuyi0614/XCarbon/README.md

 - Deep learning price tracker
 - Reinforcement learning based carbon pricing decision-making system

-## Sequential modeling
-The deep learning price tracker is built with deep learning models and trained with carbon price sequential data.
-It's a typical model that serves to give predictions based on the historical inputs or the other real-time inputs.

 ## Agent-based modeling
 The RL decision-making system has a few components: